karmab/kcli/README.md

 - *start* Defaults to true
 - *keys* (optional)
 - *cmds* (optional)

-## additional parameters for plan files

-- *profile* name of one of your profile
+- *profile* name of one of your profile.
+Only checked in profile or plan file
 - *scripts* path of a custom script to inject with cloudinit.
 Note that it will override cmds part.
-You can either specify a full path or relative to where you're running kcli
+You can either specify a full path or relative to where you're running kcli.
+Only checked in profile or plan file

+## additional parameters for plan files

 - *ip1* Primary ip
 - *ip2* Secondary ip
 - *ip3* Third ip
 - *ip4* Fourth ip

+Note those ips can also be provided on command line when creating a single vm

 ## TODO

-- unit tests
 - extra cloudinit variables if usefull
 - update memory, cpu feature
 - add disk feature